deltafi/deltafi/deltafi-docs/docs/concepts.md

 Join Configuration allows Transform Actions to process multiple DeltaFiles together.
 It defines criteria for collecting a batch of DeltaFiles before executing the Transform Action.

+## Lookup Tables

+Lookup tables provide a centralized database solution for actions requiring tabular data.
+A simple API in the DeltaFi Action Kit provides queries for the data.

+Lookup table suppliers are defined in Plugins to supply data to lookup tables.
+Suppliers will provide data on startup and can be configured to refresh it periodically.